qutip/qutip/doc/development/ideas/tensorflow-data-backend.rst

 * Add a `qutip.core.data.tensorflow` data type.
 * Implement specialisations for some important operations (e.g. `add`, `mul`, `matmul`, `eigen`, etc).
-* Write a small benchmark to show how QObj operations scale on the new backend in comparison to the existing backends.
+* Write a small benchmark to show how `Qobj` operations scale on the new backend in comparison to the existing backends.
 Run the benchmark both with and without using a GPU.
 * Implement enough for a solver to run on top of the new TensorFlow data